AdaCore/training_material/courses/fundamentals_of_ada/020_declarations.rst

 Quiz
 ------

-* Which statement is legal?
+Which statement is legal?

    A. :answer:`I : constant := 0_1_2_3_4;`
    B. F : constant := 12.;
    C. I : constant := 8#77#E+1.0;
    D. F : constant := 2#1111;

-* :explanation:`Explanations`
+:explanation:`Explanations`

    A. :explanation:`Underscores are not significant - you can place them wherever you want`
    B. :explanation:`Must have digits on both sides of decimal`
-   C. :explanation:explanation:`Exponents must be integers`
+   C. :explanation:`Exponents must be integers`
    D. :explanation:`Missing closing \#`

 =====================